Running a successful business isn’t just about making sales and increasing profits; it’s also about complying with all the relevant legislation.

 Remember that you are responsible for registering for PAYE and UIF with the South African Revenue Service (SARS).
 Your employees are responsible for registering for income tax with SARS, and providing you with their income tax reference number.

 Payslips must detail specific information, including gross and net amounts.
-This means that all salary deductions must be calculated correctly, including amounts for UIF, tax, VAT, PAYE, and any other benefits.
+This means that all salary deductions must be calculated correctly, including amounts for UIF, PAYE, contributions to retirement funds and medical aid.

 Once this is done, you must report all payments and deductions to SARS when submitting your various tax returns.